largehadroncollider/lhcSiteSource/content/defconguide.md

 #### WiFi

 * DEF CON's official secured WiFi, in the con space, when configured according to official DEF CON instructions, should be fine.
-(The official secured wifi requires enrollment and certificate issuance/installation.
-There will be a how-to released, closer to DEF CON.
-Following those instructions will (theoretically) prevent imposter APs from decrypting your traffic.)
+The official secured wifi requires enrollment and certificate issuance/installation.
+There will be a how-to released closer to DEF CON.
+Following those instructions will (theoretically) prevent imposter APs from decrypting your traffic.
 * Be cautious at all times, particularly of fake/duplicate network names.
 * Avoid WiFi that isn’t specifically yours.
 Join only encrypted networks that you personally know are safe.
 * Use a paid VPN.
-Configure it to automatically connect, and (if possible) prevent traffic from leaving your box unless it crosses that VPN.
+Configure it to automatically connect, and if possible, prevent traffic from leaving your box unless it crosses that VPN.
 Don’t bareback any WiFi (or cellular data, say some hackers) unless you have good reason.

 #### Burner Devices